 Solving any of the three starts with the fundamentals, and intimately knowing your operating expenses provides you with many avenues of attack.
 Meticulously breaking down your expected costs into category, organized by appropriate time segments (monthly) gives you an accurate idea of what expenses you can expect to incur in a given month.

 Classic business philosophy teaches that a great part of survival and subsequent success lies in an operation’s ability to reduce mistakes.
-The cost of repairing the mistakes is inversely proportional to the amount of profit potential of the operation.
+The cost of repairing these landlord mistakes is inversely proportional to the amount of profit potential of the operation.
 In other words…”Mistakes Kill the Profit Margin!!!!!”

 As landlord’s, we don’t want to do damage to the precious profit margin we fought so hard to nurture.
 A landlord’s profit margin struggles every day to survive, grow and flourish in a sea of predators, competitors and government regulators.
 Below are the top 10 threats to you thriving profit margin.